 Unless you have a nexus letter from your doctor that can convince the VA of the connection, it is rare that the VA awards secondary service connection for issues that are not normally associated with the service-connected issue.
 Sometimes, medical personnel can find new and emerging studies and journal articles that can support the connections which will help a claim.

 Also, be aware of whether you are claiming that the injury or illness was caused by or aggravated by the service connected disability.
 If you have a genetic or hereditary issue you can not claim it was caused by the S/C issue, only aggravated.

 Note that a simple mistake leads to a claim denial.
 Then the claim may remain in appeals for years until someone discovers the mistake.
 Because the claim wasn’t filed correctly, the effective date is delayed.
 Then the veteran must file a new claim.

-Be sure to review this with your representative or attorney when you are filing for secondary issues.
+Be sure to review this with your representative or attorney when you are filing for secondary issues or a secondary claim.

 We are sorry that this post was not as useful for you!

 Help us improve this post!